CQC We and I Statements

-If the person is not eligible for continuing healthcare funding, the local authority maybe responsible for assessing their care and support needs and providing services if they are eligible to receive such services.
+If the adult is not eligible for NHS CHC funding, the local authority may be responsible for assessing their care and support needs and providing services if they are eligible.

-If the adult is not eligible for NHS continuing healthcare but are assessed as having healthcare or nursing needs, they may still receive some care from the NHS.
-For an adult who lives in their own home, this may be provided as part of a joint package of care and support, where some services come from the NHS and some from adult social care services (see Integration, Cooperation and Partnerships, Eligibility and Charging and Financial Assessment chapters).
+If the adult is not eligible for NHS CHC but is assessed as having healthcare or nursing needs, they may still receive some care from the NHS.
+For an adult who lives in their own home, this may be provided as part of a joint package of care and support, where some services come from the NHS and some from adult social care services (see the chapters on Integration, Cooperation and Partnerships, Eligibility and Charging and Financial Assessment).

 If the adult moves into a nursing home, the NHS may contribute towards their nursing care costs.

-Once eligible for NHS continuing healthcare, care will be funded by the NHS but this is subject to review, should care needs change the funding arrangements may also change.
+Once eligible for NHS CHC, care will be funded by the NHS, but this is subject to review; should care needs change, the funding arrangements may also change.

 3. Information for Adult Social Care Staff

-Joint working between NHS and adult social care and any other partner organisation who are involved, is essential in order to ensure the person’s needs are met in the right way and that their care is effectively coordinated.
-The National Framework sets out local authority responsibilities in relation to NHS continuing healthcare.
+Joint working between NHS and adult social care, and any other partner organisation/s who are involved, is essential to ensure the adult’s needs are met in the right way and that their care is effectively coordinated.
+The National Framework sets out the local authority responsibilities in relation to NHS continuing healthcare.

-In order to understand and be able to implement continuing healthcare procedures, staff should:
+In order to understand and be able to implement CHC procedures, staff should:

-- familiarise themselves with the National Framework for NHS Continuing Healthcare documentation as above;
+- familiarise themselves with the National Framework for NHS Continuing Healthcare documentation;

 - understand the definition of ‘primary health need’;